commercetools/ui-kit/CONTRIBUTING.md

     - [ ] Notify @lufego or @dferber90 of the new design.

-8. Open a Github issue with the API proposal for the new component
+8. Open a Github issue with the API proposal for the new component **_optional_**

+    _When the implementation of a component takes a lot of effort, or when multiple APIs are possible, it might be a good idea to open an issue first to discuss the API or to avoid doing unnecessary work._

     - [ ] i. `Dev` opens a Github issue on the MC Frontend repo describing the API proposal for the new component.
     - [ ] Use PropTypes to describe the component's props.